 Back: The Deathstalker Mantle – With this cloak, you turn invisible after you kill an enemy.
 In addition, you also get an advantage on your stealth checks.

-Armor: Penumbral Armor – This is a light armor.
+Armor: Penumbral Armor – This is light armor.
 You will get a +3 bonus to your Stealth check if you hide while wearing it.

 Shield: Gloomstrand Shield – It is an uncommon shield.
 After equipping it, you will get a +1 stealth bonus.